kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 WHERE SourceCode = 'SARB';
 ```

+**Detailed Query Explanation:** The INSERT statement specifies all required columns explicitly, preventing mismatched order.
+The follow-up `SELECT` uses the unique `SourceCode` to ensure only the intended row is reviewed.
+**Detailed Results Explanation:** After execution you’ll see one new row representing the South African Reserve Bank along with its metadata, confirming the addition succeeded.

 ---

 **Task 2:** Add a new economic indicator
+**Topic:** MS20761 Module 7 Lesson 1 – Insert an indicator and confirm its relationships
+**Beginner Explanation:** This script adds a tourism indicator with predefined foreign keys, then joins to related tables so you can verify category, source, and frequency details.

 ```sql
 -- Insert tourism indicator
 INSERT INTO EconomicIndicators (